Jewellery box: Precious animals Luxury wildness.

 Animalier by Roberto Coin

-Another Italian who is inspired by the animal kingdom is Roberto Coin, who launched his eponymous jewellery brand in 1996.
-Roberto Coin has a collection called Animalier, with jewels that are like little sculptures covered in colourful gemstones.
+Another Italian inspired by the animal kingdom is Roberto Coin, who launched his eponymous jewellery brand in 1996.
+Roberto Coin has a collection called Animalier, with jewels like little sculptures covered in colourful gemstones.